arananet/C64KBREPLACEMENT/README.md

 # C64KBREPLACEMENT

-This project allow to build a complete mechanical keyboard for my favorite machine, The C64.
+This project allow to build a complete mechanical keyboard for the best 8bit machine ever made, the C64.
 It's a project based on the MEC64 and the Simon Inns documentation.
 This current project is a mix of those both projects, allowing to have a C64 replacement keyboard and also use a C64 as an external o internal USB hosted keyboard (connect it to a Raspberry PI, PC, MAC or MIST).
 I have completely made this from ground using this two projects as reference, thanksfully because they are pretty well documented.
 The main reason for this it's because I bought a new C64C case from Pixelwizard ( Thomas Koch) and the C64 Ultimate Elite that I bought from Gideon Zweijtzer.

 # Project references:

-MEC64 - released under MIT license https://deskthority.net/viewtopic.php?f=7&t=4522&start=
+MEC64 - released under MIT license https://deskthority.net/viewtopic.php?f=7&t=4522&start= or https://github.com/tltx/MeC64

 The plate metal design and the keycaps adapters are from the MEC64.
 All the credits belong to tltx and his MEC64 project.

 Simon Inns - C64 Vice Front-End https://www.waitingforfriday.com/?p=470

 Simon has made an excelent reverse engineering of the C64 original keyboard, allowing to everyone to build a C64 keyboard based on this schematics (hand made).
+Also have made the USB controller part used on this board.

 # Files